managedcoder/PVAAudioCodesCC/README.md

 ## Solution Overview

-In the context of a contact center, two disciplines weave each of the various solution elements together and bring them alive: conversational AI and telephony.
-In this accelerator, conversational AI discipline is provided by Microsoft's Power Virtual Agent (PVA) and telephony is provided by AudioCodes VoiceAI Connect Cloud (VAIC-C).
-Figure 2 provides an architectural understanding of how those two technologies fit together along with the other elements of the accelerator.
-In this initial version of the accelerator, only 4 of the 7 core elements of Figure 1 are addressed: Contact Center Assistant, Experiences, Customer Services, and Line of Business Integration.
-The other 3 will be addressed as this accelerator evolves.
+In the context of a contact center, two disciplines weave each of the various solution elements in **Figure 1** together and bring them alive: conversational AI and telephony.
+In this accelerator, the conversational AI discipline is provided by Microsoft's Power Virtual Agent (PVA) and telephony is provided by AudioCodes VoiceAI Connect Cloud (VAIC-C). **Figure 2** provides an architectural understanding of how those two technologies fit together along with the other elements of the accelerator.
+In this initial version of the accelerator, only four of the seven core elements of **Figure 1** are addressed: Contact Center Assistant, Experiences, Customer Services, and Line of Business Integration.
+The other three will be addressed as this accelerator evolves.

 ![Figure 1: High-level Subsystem Overview](Doc/ContactCenterArchitecture.png)